 DEXA test results

-Doctors give the results of the test as a DEXA T score or a Z score.
+Doctors give the test results as a DEXA T score or a Z score.

 The T score compares an individual’s bone mass with the peak bone mass of a younger person.